utkdahal9/rd-structural-gap-model/README.md

 ```

 ## Background
-Developed as part of graduate research at the University of Southern
+Developed as part of NSF (National Science Foundation)-funded graduate
-Mississippi, supporting a NARSC (North American Regional Science Council)
+research at the University of Southern Mississippi, under a project
-conference paper, *"Measuring the Innovation Divide: The Metropolitan
+titled *"Measuring the Innovation Divide: The Metropolitan Geography
-Geography of Structural Gaps in U.S. R&D Space Markets."*
+of Structural Gaps in U.S. R&D Space Markets."*

 ## License
 MIT — see [LICENSE](LICENSE).